COVID-19 in a Child Care Centre or School

 - They have returned from travel outside of Canada in the last 14 days and are required to self-isolate under the federal Quarantine Act.

 - They are a household member of someone who has returned from travel outside of Northwestern Ontario who has/develops symptoms of COVID-19 (even if they have not traveled and do not have symptoms themselves).
-Household members of symptomatic travelers should self-isolate and seek testing if symptoms develop.
+Household members of symptomatic travelers must self-isolate and seek testing if symptoms develop.

 - If you think your child was exposed to someone with COVID-19, or been to a location with a COVID-19 outbreak, even if you haven’t been advised this by public health.